lipupini/frontend/README.md

 Instalution currently displays both images and video from the archive once extracted.
 It technically doesn't have to be an Instagram archive, you can put any media in the username folders.

-A demo may (or may not) be available at [instalution.tclv.me/owallowallo](https://instalution.tclv.me/owallowallo)
+A demo is probably available at [instalution.tclv.me/owallowallo](https://instalution.tclv.me/owallowallo)

+Hopefully more soon :)

 If there should be a frontend with login to manage photos and videos, it could be a separate project and at the simplest form all it would require is a file manager fixed to usernames at `./public/accounts/[username]`.
 In fact, perhaps these could eventually optionally correspond to OS usernames (e.g. in `/home/` or `C:/Users/` etc).